History of the Boy Scouts of America: 2000s

 The Tiger Cub Den became an integrated part of the pack in 2001 and the standard blue uniform was adopted with Tiger Cub hat, neckerchief and slide.
 The Tiger Cub strip was replaced by the diamond shaped badge and the Tiger Cub Promise was replaced by the Cub Scout Promise.

+In June 2000, the question of homosexuality in the Boy Scouts made it to the Supreme Court of the United States.
+In Boy Scouts of America v.
+Dale, the Court ruled that BSA could bar homosexuals from being troop leaders because as a private organization, it has the First Amendment Right to associate with anyone.

 In 2004, the Scoutreach division launched the Scouting and Soccer program with an emphasis on outreach to Hispanic/Latino youth and families.
 The Tiger Cub Motto was replaced by the Cub Scout Motto in 2006.
 A new version of the Webelos badge was introduced, oval shaped like the Boy Scout badges and worn only on the khaki shirt.
 In June 2006, in a move to align Tiger Cubs with the rest of the Cub Scout program, Tiger Cubs were required to earn the Bobcat badge first.

+In 2008, a special ring was designed to go around the 1957 World Crest.
+It was designed to commemorate the 100th anniversary of Boy Scouts of America.
+Like the World Crest it can be worn by any scout, venturer, volunteer or professional.